winwiz1/crisp-react/README.md

 Q: I need to add Redux.<br/>
 A: Have a look at the sibling Crisp BigQuery repository created by cloning and renaming this solution.
 It uses Redux.

-Q: Linting the client and the backend yields a couple of errors.
-How do I fix it?<br/>
-A: The linting errors left unfixed are either erroneous or are considered to be harmless and not worth fixing until the planned transition from tslint to eslint is completed.
 ## License
 Crisp React project with its 'server' and 'client' subprojects is open source software [licensed as MIT](./LICENSE).